clayne/hacktical-c/dynamic/README.md

 ## Dynamic Compilation
-To implement dynamic compilation in C, we'll have to cast a few non-trivial Unix spells and sacrifice some portability.
+To implement dynamic compilation, we'll have to cast a few non-trivial Unix spells and sacrifice some portability.
 It's not that these features aren't available on other platforms; rather that they're implemented in slightly different ways, using different names.

 Example:
 ```C